 - Is there someone I can talk to one-on-one about my music business?

-- What is the Aboriginal Music Program?
+- What is the Indigenous Music Development Program

 - Does the Aboriginal Music Program only allow Aboriginal people with legal documentation to participate in its projects?